ingeint/idempiere-plugin-scaffold/example-plugin/com.ingeint.template.test/README.md

-# iDempiere Plugin Template - Test
+# Example Plugin - Test

 This fragment allows you to test your plugin with Junit 5.